TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ThingsToKnow/JsAndInline.rst

 ==================================

 When Fluid ViewHelpers are used in mixed templates containing complex JavaScript blocks, you might come across a situation in which a ViewHelper using inline syntax doesn't get interpreted.

+This is usually caused by the Fluid parser detecting one or more of the JavaScript expressions as so-called accessors, which normally would indicate a variable should be rendered.
+When this happens, the internals of Fluid may not properly detect ViewHelper calls that follow the block that was parsed as accessor but was JavaScript.

-In this case you can *wake up* rendering by using a normal syntax ViewHelper, or wrap the JavaScript part in a CDATA block.
+In this case you can manipulate the JavaScript block to prevent it from being detected as accessor.
+There are several ways you can achieve this: by using a normal ViewHelper, or wrap the JavaScript part in a CDATA block, or disrupt the detection of beginnign and closing curly braces.

 Problem
 -------